rajatpandit/delivering-technical-pitches/docs/_sources/index.rst.txt

 As you read the posts and come up with ideas or thoughts, leave them as comments below.
 If you prefer to contribute to the content, submit a pull request with your ideas as well.

+*Disclaimer:* This eBook is based on the experiences and views of mine and the contributors.
+The content does not represent views of my employeers past or present.

 .. toctree::
    :maxdepth: 2